conduktor/conduktor-docs/docs/guide/conduktor-in-production/deploy-artifacts/deploy-gateway/index.md

 Authentication from client is mandatory but will be forwarded to Kafka for checking.
 Gateway will intercept exchanged authentication data to detect an authenticated principal:

 - All communication between the client and Gateway broker are exchanged without any network security.
-- All credentials are managed by your backing Kafka, we only provide Authorization on the Gateway side based on the exchanged principal.
+- All credentials are managed by your backing Kafka, we only provide authorization on the Gateway side based on the exchanged principal.

 Supported authentication mechanisms on the backing Kafka are: